 - The propaganda of deep breathing is another negative factor.
 Even before we are born we are subjected to our mother’s deep breathing taught to her in antenatal classes.
 From an early age we hear everywhere “take a deep breath” as the answer to any problem we may have.
 It is difficult to get rid of this kind of deep-rooted stereotype.

 As you have no doubt already guessed, it is the Buteyko method.
 It has the strongest scientific foundation, the broadest philosophical basis and decades of experience.
-The only problem is to find a bona fide practitioner trained by Buteyko or someone close to him.
+The only problem is to find a bona fide instructor trained by Buteyko or someone close to him.
 They are few and far between at the moment.
 However, the recent visit of K. Buteyko to the UK has moved things forward.
 He founded the Buteyko Health Campaign in order to regulate the practice of his method in this country.
 Our advice is to go to those who either have certificate from Buteyko or are members of the Campaign.
 The technique should be taught in groups of a maximum of 10 patients and each patient must be assessed and guided individually.
-We cannot comment on practitioners trained in Australia and New Zealand, as they have not been assessed by the Campaign yet.
-Patients with multiple diseases, serious, or unusual conditions should be treated by medically qualified practitioners.
+We cannot comment on instructors trained in Australia and New Zealand, as they have not been assessed by the Campaign yet.
+Patients with multiple diseases, serious, or unusual conditions should be treated by medically qualified instructors.

 Who will benefit from the Buteyko method?

 Anybody who hyperventilates (see symptoms and test above), particularly asthmatics.
 Hypertension, panic attacks, emphysema, angina, migraine, allergic reactions, obesity and many other conditions have a good rate of improvement in experienced hands.
-Those who are not sick but want to improve their breathing for health, fitness or for esoteric practices are also welcome, but practitioners may give priority to ill patients.
+Those who are not sick but want to improve their breathing for health, fitness or for esoteric practices are also welcome, but instructors may give priority to ill patients.

 Case Histories have been chosen randomly and represented an average improvement for our patients.